dental health

 Experts estimate that 1 in 8 adults in the US experience dental sensitivity, and if you’re one of those “1,” you know just how disruptive a sensitive tooth can be.
 It can keep you from eating the foods you love, staying hydrated, enjoying a cold (or hot) treat with your friends, and so much more.
 Sensitive teeth are enough to keep you from socializing, which can lead to more isolation and mental distress.

 If you’re experiencing sensitivity, we encourage you to visit your dentist, so they can see how far it has progressed.
-As a daily defense against sensitivity, try adding our sensitive hydroxyapatite toothpaste to your oral care routine.
-It gives your enamel a daily dose of remineralization to strengthen it against decay and plug the holes and imperfections causing your sensitivity.
+As a daily defense against sensitivity, try adding our Hydroxi™ sensitive+whitening nano hydroxyapatite toothpaste to your oral care routine.
+It gives your enamel a daily dose of remineralization to help strengthen it against decay and fill the tiny imperfections that contribute to sensitivity.

 4: dry mouth and mental health medications